VladMielu/FolderSyncApp/README.md

 Periodically triggers the SyncFoldersAsync method using a timer.

-Copies new or updated files from source to destination, deletes files not in the source, and creates missing subdirectories.
+Copies new or updated files from source to destination, deletes files not in the source.

 Provides a basic file comparison function to check if two files have the same content.